Tax Wedge Definition

 The importance is enumerated and discussed as follows-

-- It is highly useful in the calculation of the percentage of inefficiencies caused in the market as a result of the sales tax.
+• It is highly useful in calculating the percentage of inefficiencies caused in the market due to the sales tax.

-- It can be used as a measure of evaluating the total tax burden on both labor and employment for any country.
+• It can be used to evaluate the total tax burden on labor and employment for any country.

-- It enables in the better assessment of the economic impact of employee social insurance contributions as well as employer social insurance contributions that are often neglected in the wider tax segment.
+• It enables a better assessment of the economic impact of employee and employer social insurance contributions often neglected in the wider tax segment.

-- It helps in generating income for the governments while leveraging inefficiencies in the financial market.
+• It helps generate government income while leveraging inefficiencies in the financial market.

-- The greater the rate of tax wedge, the higher is the possibility for the same to be present in an informal sector instead of the formal sector.
+• The greater the rate of tax wedge, the higher the possibility for the same to be present in an informal sector instead of the formal sector.

 Conclusion

-The tax wedge is merely a difference that remains between gross income and net income once the taxes are deducted.
+The tax wedge is merely a difference between gross income and net income once the taxes are deducted.
 In a progressive tax mechanism, It might increase on a marginal basis with the rise in income.
-It might also be taken into use for the purpose of calculating the overall percentage of market inefficiencies that are introduced as a result of sales taxes.
-The inefficiencies caused in the financial market as a result of tax wedge might enable the customer to pay slightly more and the supplier or the manufacturer to receive a lower amount for the goods or services in comparison to the amount that they were usually paying/receiving before the implications of taxes as a result of greater equilibrium prices that are paid by the customers and lower number of equilibrium quantities that are sold by the suppliers or manufacturers.
+It might also be used to calculate the overall percentage of market inefficiencies introduced as a result of sales taxes.
+The inefficiencies caused in the financial market due to the tax wedge might enable the customer to pay slightly more.
+The supplier or the manufacturer receives a lower amount for the goods or services in comparison to the amount that they were usually paying/receiving before the implications of taxes as a result of greater equilibrium prices that the customers pay and a lower number of equilibrium quantities that the suppliers or manufacturers sell.